Jun O'Hara

 Jun O'Hara, legally named Jun Imai (今井 淳, Imai Jun), is a Japanese mathematician who works on the fields of low-dimensional topology and knot theory.
 He is a professor at Chiba University.

-He is famous for his discovery of Möbius energy, a type of knot energy.
+He is known for his discovery of Möbius energy, a type of knot energy.

 He was born on 29 March 1963 in Hiroshima, Japan.

 He was a PhD student of Takashi Tsuboi at the University of Tokyo.